-The results of a facelift procedure generally last about five to 10 years, depending on the patient and how well they take care of themselves following the surgery.
-If patients maintain good diet and exercise regimens, they can comfortably expect the results to last a long time.
+The results of a facelift procedure generally last about 5 to 10 years, depending on the patient and how well they take care of themselves following the surgery.
+If patients maintain a good diet and exercise regimens, they can comfortably expect the results to last a long time.
 However, if they continue to smoke and over-expose themselves to the sun, then the results will decline with time, and faster than they would do if they were careful.
-Patients should know that these results are not permanent; however, five to 10 years down the line, they would have looked much older and much more tired, had they not decided to have the facelift procedure performed.
+Patients should know that these results are not permanent; however, 5 to 10 years down the line, they would have looked much older and much more tired, had they not decided to have the facelift procedure performed.

 In the same manner, patients should also keep in mind that a facelift will not stop the aging process.
 From the moment the facelift surgery is completed, the patient will continue aging naturally.
-Just because a patient has a facelift it doesn’t mean that he or she is not going to age.
+Just because a patient has a facelift, it doesn’t mean that he or she is not going to age.
 However, with a facelift, the effects of aging on the appearance of a patient can be delayed.